To Woo a Highland Warrior

 Heart of a Scot Book 4

-This riveting Scottish historical by a USA Today bestselling author will have you sitting on the edge of your seat and reaching for the tissues!
+This riveting Scottish historical will have you sitting on the edge of your seat and reaching for the tissues!
 You won’t be able to turn the pages fast enough to find out what happens to Liam and Emeline next as their tender romance blossoms.

-If you enjoy reading Highlander love stories brimming with mystery and suspense, a dash of humor, and gripping emotion then you’ll adore Collette Cameron’s mesmerizing HEART OF A SCOT Series.
+If you enjoy reading Highlander love stories brimming with mystery and suspense, a dash of humor, and gripping emotion, then you’ll adore the mesmerizing HEART OF A SCOT Series.
 Buy TO WOO A HIGHLAND WARRIOR and settle into your favorite reading nook for a rousing Highland adventure you can’t put down.

 See what readers are saying!